coding-hui/ai-terminal/README.md

 ## Contributing

 Contribution guidelines will be provided soon.
-For more information, run `make help` or refer to the [Kubebuilder Documentation](https://book.kubebuilder.io/introduction.html).
+For more information, run `make help`.

 ## License

 Copyright 2024 coding-hui.
-Licensed under the Apache License, Version 2.0.
-See [LICENSE](http://www.apache.org/licenses/LICENSE-2.0) for details.
+Licensed under the MIT License.